 However, the accessibility of savings products and financial education programs tailored to low-income girls has significant implications for girls' economic and social empowerment.
 By cultivating an understanding of the importance of saving, building saving habits, and opening savings accounts that they control, girls develop skills in asset accumulation, risk management, and goal setting, making them better equipped to plan for the future.
-WWB believes this will lead to an increased tendency among girls to pursue higher education, create businesses of their own, marry at a later age, or become property owners-all of which have broader implications for reducing poverty.
+Women's World Banking believes greater financial inclusion could be associated with higher educational attainment among girls, delayed marriage, and delayed childbirth-all of which have broader implications for reducing poverty.

-For financial institutions with a focus on low-income women, focusing on girls, both for savings products and additional programming, can serve to address some of the root causes of the disempowerment and lack of capacity that often characterize much of their adult, female client base.
+For financial institutions with a focus on low-income women, focusing on girls, both for savings products and additional programming, can serve to address some of the root causes of the disempowerment and lack of financial capacity that often characterize much of their adult, female client base.

 In the Population Council's "Safe and Smart Savings Products for Vulnerable Adolescent Girls" program in Uganda, in partnership with MicroSave and two financial institutions, FINCA-Uganda and Finance Trust, girls opened accounts and joined peer groups, led by older mentors, that met once weekly for over a year in safe spaces.
 Through this platform, the mentors facilitated learning and discussion among girls around financial education, sexual and reproductive health, and social issues.
-Initial findings from the pilot evaluation show a more positive impact on these girls than both girls who only had savings accounts and a comparison group with no savings or group meetings.
+Initial findings from the pilot evaluation show a more positive impact on these girls than girls who only had savings accounts and a comparison group with no savings or group meetings.
 These outcomes included having a budget, having someone to borrow money from in case of an emergency, reporting fewer instances of feeling "worthless," having future life goals, and having more knowledge and positive attitudes about sexual and reproductive health.

-Clare Tumwesigye from Finance Trust explains why they serve girls.
+Clare Tumwesigye from Finance Trust (Uganda) explains why they serve girls.

-- 1. Internal Communication - 2.
+- Q 1.
+Internal Communication - 2.
 Diagnostic: Initial Secondary and Primary Research - 3.
 High-level Breakeven and Profitability Analysis - 4.
 Youth Savings Program Proposal Development

-Internal Communication
+Q Internal Communication

 The first step in building the business case for a youth savings program is to ensure that the appropriate stakeholders are engaged from the start.
-The appropriate stakeholders include, at a minimum, staff from the business development, corporate social responsibility, finance, deposit mobilization, and risk teams.
+The appropriate stakeholders include, at a minimum, staff from the business development, corporate social responsibility (if available), finance, deposit mobilization, and risk teams.